 Great Hearts is a nonprofit network of K-12 public charter schools dedicated to improving education through a curriculum built on the classical liberal arts tradition.
 Its mission is to cultivate the minds and hearts of students through the pursuit of truth, goodness and beauty, and it operates on the belief that the highest goal of education is to become good, intellectually and morally.
 Great Hearts focuses on preparing students for success in college, leadership, and a life filled with purpose.
-In San Antonio, it currently serves more than 5,000 students in grades kindergarten through twelfth grade across four academies – Great Hearts Monte Vista, Great Hearts Northern Oaks, Great Hearts Western Hills, and Great Hearts Forest Heights.
+In San Antonio, it currently serves more than 4,000 students in grades kindergarten through twelfth grade across five academies – Great Hearts Forest Heights, Great Hearts Live Oak, Great Hearts Monte Vista, Great Hearts Northern Oaks, and Great Hearts Western Hills.

 All Great Hearts students: